rodrigobressan/rodrigobressan.github.io/_posts/2023-05-15-nlp-basics.md

 ### 4. Stemming and Lemmatization

 Stemming and lemmatization are techniques to reduce words to their base or root form.
 Stemming is a more aggressive approach, while lemmatization considers the context of words for transformation.
-Libraries like NLTK and spaCy provide tools for both stemming and lemmatization.

 ```python
 from nltk.stem import PorterStemmer, WordNetLemmatizer